charles-m-doan/rift-worlds-compendium/meta-technical/Tetraspace.md

 ## 7. Tetra and Magic

-Magic arises from **intentionally shaped computations** that excite deep-layer resonance modes (e.g., within the Noesis Field when present).
+Magic arises from **computations** that excite deep-layer resonance modes (e.g., within the Noesis Field when present).

 Magic’s behavior in Tetra depends heavily on: